thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 </script>

-*OK, so each vector is a point?*
+*OK, so I assume each vector is a point?*

 Yeah, more precisely, each vector is a point living in *space*.
-To locate the vectors, we should impose a coordinate system.
+The space here can be 2-, 3-, or N- dimensional.
+To locate the vectors, we usually attach a coordinate system.
 Here are examples of coordinate systems in 2-dimensional and 3-dimensional spaces:

 <center class='js'>
 <svg width="300" height="250" id="svg_point_coord_lines2d"></svg> <svg width="300" height="250" id="svg_point_coord_lines"></svg>
 <br/>
-Drag or <button id='but_point_coord_lines'>shuffle</button>
+Drag or <button id='reset_point_coord_lines'>shuffle</button>
 </center>

 <script src="/assets/js/linear_algebra/point_coord_lines2d.js">